FullDA-FM/.github/profile/README.md

 In the project “Full Domain Analysis for Fluid Dynamics” we are working on algorithms that generate a variety of possible designs to support architects, municipalities and other stakeholders (see figure 2).
 Design decisions should show as early as possible how the airflow could behave with a wide variety of design solutions.
 In the project, we use efficient divergent optimization methods to find the broadest possible overview of design solutions.
 Computer simulations of flows (Computational Fluid Dynamics - CFD) play a crucial role here.
 For the analysis of the results we also deal with state-of-the-art visualization methods.

+Quick overview:
+* We generate many different geometries for building designs using evolutionary Quality Diversity algorithms
+* The geometries are optimized to reduce wind blockage
+* Optimization is performed making use of computational fluid dynamics
+* Since it is infeasible to simulate all steps in the design process, we use efficient statistical models to reduce the number of necessary CFD simulations
+* Through state-of-the-art visualization methods we allow comparison of the flows around these different building designs.